Dimers in piecewise Temperleyan domains: Expectation of the height function in the double-dimer model and the proof of Theorem

 \begin{proof} Note that

 One can rewrite the above formula in the following form

 Finally, note that $\bar\lambda^3=-{\lambda}$ and ${\lambda}^3=-\bar\lambda.$ \end{proof}

 \begin{prop} The function $\HH^\delta$ has no local maxima or minima.
-Moreover, a value at an interior vertex can not be strictly greater than values at two of its neighbouring vertices and strictly smaller than values at two other neighbouring vertices at the same time. \end{prop}
+Moreover, a value at an interior vertex cannot be strictly greater than values at two of its neighbouring vertices and strictly smaller than values at two other neighbouring vertices at the same time. \end{prop}

 \begin{proof} It is enough to show that the product of all the differences is non-positive (see~Fig.~\ref{min-max}):

 since $\F^\delta(u_+)\cdot\F^\delta(u_-)\in i\mathbb{R}$ and $\G^\delta(v_\sharp)\cdot\G^\delta(v_\flat)\in \mathbb{R}$. \end{proof}